xben12/YieldAnalysis/README.md

+# how to run it
+* poetry install
+* poetry run python main.py

+# detail
-Run main_btceth_range_analysis.py.
-Details explanation can be found in Medium article (link later).
+methodology explanation can be found in medium article: https://medium.com/@xben12/defi-decode-liquidity-mining-yield-impermanent-loss-and-set-optimal-range-e20c3472d2bb

-The code is done with help from ChatGPT.
-It greatly improved my productivity.

-The Github link contain 4 files, explained below:
-* Data source: run  library_datafetcher.py.
-* Utility library_liquiditypool.py, contains function to get impermanent loss, range boost factor,
-* Utility library_pooldata_analyser.py, get average daily yield
-* Main script: main_btceth_range_analysis.py
+Code:
+* main: main.py
+* data: use library_data.py.
+Data can be pre-saved in output folder for easier check.
+* logic (imp loss, range, coverage %): library_logic.py